bcgov/CE_integratedroads/README.md

 or with docker:

-        docker-compose run --rm app ce_integratedroads.sh
+        docker compose run --rm runner ce_integratedroads.sh

-Note that connecting to the dockerized database from your local OS is possible via the port specified in `docker-compose.yml`:
+Note that connecting to the dockerized database from your local OS is possible via the port specified in `docker-compose.yml` / `.env`:

-        psql postgresql://postgres:postgres@localhost:8001/postgres
+        psql postgresql://postgres:postgres@localhost:$DB_PORT/postgres